TehShrike/blog/blogged/photos.md

 ## What you are doing now is probably not enough.

-You current strategy is to have photos and critical files stored on your most current laptop and maybe some things in Dropbox.
+Your current strategy is to have photos and critical files stored on your most current laptop and maybe some things in Dropbox.
 This means you will probably lose your data sometime in the next three years.